22nd April, 2026

 Nothing especially exciting here, and the first statement fits in well with the normal health and safety requirements to risk assess and apply the principles of prevention.
 Since employers have legal health and safety responsibilities to prevent harm in any workplace, this should be standard practice - especially on a high-risk construction site.

-However, when we look down at the second item, there is a specific requirement to record a demolition plan in writing before starting any demolition or dismantling works.
+Only projects involving demolition work need a demolition plan.
 This is an additional health and safety requirement because if demolition work isn't properly planned, and, for example, things are done in the wrong order or without the correct support, an uncontrolled collapse could put lives in danger.
 The aim of CDM, after all, is to make construction work safer.

-It is clear when looking through the CDM regulations, that demolition work comes well within the scope.
-It's specifically mentioned within the definition of construction work.
-This makes sense since demolition work is one of the highest risk activities in construction.
-So no matter the size or duration of the project, or what type of structure, yes, CDM 2015 does apply in full to demolition works.
+It is clear when looking through the CDM regulations that demolition work comes well within the scope.
+It's specifically mentioned within the definition of construction work, and even has its own section in Part 4 of the CDM regulations.
+This makes sense since demolition work is one of the highest-risk activities in construction.

 Want to check if your construction project complies with CDM?
 Use our free CDM compliance checklist.